yundaqwe/ultimateCombo/readme.md

 ```bash
 python attack.py --method grid_search{ordernumber} --batch_size 2
 ```
 Where `orderednumber` is the decimal representation of a 6-bit string, where 0 indicates excluding an augmentation method, and 1 indicates including it, for the following augmentation methods: greyscale, cutout, neural transfer, sharpening, autoaugment, and DTS (in this specific order).
+For example,.

 6. To run the    $UltimateCombo_{gen}$: